 Wellington waterfront is the envy not only of most other New Zealand cities, but also of many cities around the world.

 It’s been developed in a way that maximises the city’s location, crowded by the surrounding hills against the harbour.
-After all, it’s far too nice a body of water to screen off behind container cranes and warehouses.
 The whole crescent from Chaffers Marina (where you’ll find Te Papa Tongarewa and the magnificent Waitangi Park) to Queens Wharf is gloriously open, with a broad boulevard at the water’s edge lined with bars, restaurants and public artworks.

 The sculptures include the famous 'Solace in the Wind' statue, the eccentric and wonderful Wellington City to Sea Bridge, and a depiction of the discovery of Wellington Harbour by the Polynesian navigator, Kupe, among others.

 It also includes the innovative Wellington Writers Walk, a series of concrete plaques bearing quotations from 23 noted New Zealand writers who have or had strong links to Wellington.
 They range from the little-known – his plaque on the walk is probably the only enduring memorial writer and journalist Pat Lawlor will have in New Zealand literature – to the giants: Katherine Mansfield, Robin Hyde, Bruce Mason, Maurice Gee and Patricia Grace all called the capital home at some time in their lives.

 The writers walk was the brainchild of the Wellington branch of the New Zealand Society of Authors and the first stage opened in 2001.
 Each plaque was cast to the direction of typographer Catherine Griffiths.
 They pick out the words in high relief and in a tall, bold font.
 The sun casts the shadows of the words and the words stand out from their industrial concrete matrix.